http-party/node-http-proxy/README.md

 <pre>
   var http = require('http'),
       httpProxy = require('http-proxy');

-  // create a regular http server and proxy its handler http.createServer(function (req, res) {
+  //
-    // Create a new instance of HttProxy for this request
+  // Create a new instance of HttProxy to use in your server
+  //
-    // each instance is only valid for serving one request var proxy = new httpProxy.HttpProxy(req, res);
+  var proxy = new httpProxy.HttpProxy();

+  //
+  // Create a regular http server and proxy its handler
+  //
+  http.createServer(function (req, res) {
+    //
-    // Put your custom server logic here, then proxy proxy.proxyRequest(9000, 'localhost', req, res);
+    // Put your custom server logic here, then proxy
+    //
+    proxy.proxyRequest(req, res, 9000, 'localhost');
   }).listen(8001);

   http.createServer(function (req, res) {